jgosmann/btdt/doc/src/install.md

 ## Pre-compiled binaries

-You can download pre-compiled binaries from the [GitHub Releases page](https://github.com/jgosmann/btdt/releases).
+You can download pre-compiled binaries from the [GitHub Releases page](https://github.com/jgosmann/btdt/releases?q=btdt-cli&expanded=true) (look for `btdt-cli` releases).
 The archive contains a single executable binary `btdt`.
 You might want to place it in your `$PATH` for easy access.

+For Linux, you have the choice between a version depending on a suffciently recent `glibc` version (`-gnu` suffix) and a statically linked version (`-musl` suffix) that should work on most systems, even without `glibc`.

 ## Docker images